Weakly interacting oscillators on dense random graphs: The non-linear process

 \subsection{Proofs for the non-linear process \eqref{eq:nonLin1} with fixed labels}

 \begin{proof}[Proof of Proposition \ref{p:nonLin1}] The proof follows a classical argument given in \cite[Lemma 1.3]{cf:szni}.
 Consider $\nu \in \cM_T$ and $\{\theta^{x,\nu}\}_{x \in I}$ solving

-where the initial conditions and the Brownian motions are the same of \eqref{eq:nonLin1}.
+where the initial conditions and the Brownian motions are the same of \eqref{eq:nonLin1}. {\change Observe that, by Remark \ref{rem:measurability}, the mapping $I \ni x \mapsto \nu^x_s \in \cP(\bbT)$ is Lebesgue measurable for every $s \in [0,T]$}.
 Since $F$ and $\Gamma$ are bounded Lipschitz functions, there exists a unique solution to \eqref{nl:linearEq}, which we denote by $\Phi(\nu) \in \cM_T$.
+The solution of \eqref{nl:linearEq} is constructed as the limit of a Cauchy sequence of elements of $\cM_T$.
+Since these are measurable as functions of $x\in I$, the mapping $I \ni x \mapsto \text{Law}(\theta^{x,\nu})\in\cP(\cC([0,T], \bbT))$ is also Lebesgue measurable.
 Thus, the map

 is well defined.
 A solution to \eqref{eq:nonLin1} is a fixed point of $\Phi$ and any fixed point of $\Phi$ is a solution to \eqref{eq:nonLin1}.

 For $\mu, \nu \in \cM_T$, consider the processes $\theta^{x,\mu}$ and $\theta^{x,\nu}$, with $x \in I$.
 We estimate their distance as